Qiskit/qiskit/doc/dev_introduction.rst

 For convenience, :py:class:`QuantumProgram <qiskit.QuantumProgram>` provides two convenience methods (:py:func:`enable_logs() <qiskit.QuantumProgram.enable_logs>` and
 :py:func:`disable_logs() <qiskit.QuantumProgram.disable_logs>`) that modify the handlers
 and the level of the `qiskit` logger.
-Using these methods might interfer with the global logging setup of your environment - please take it into consideration if developing an application on top of the SDK.
+Using these methods might interfere with the global logging setup of your environment - please take it into consideration if developing an application on top of the SDK.